-Its Apple picking and Pumpkin Picking Season!
-The weekend of October 21&22 will be the last chance for apple picking.
+It’s PEAK STRAWBERRY PICKING SEASON!
+Cherry Picking will begin in late late June/early July, and Blueberry Picking will begin in early July!
 Please check our Picking Conditions page for daily picking information before visiting.
-Information on how to handle your apples, peaches, and lots of great fruit and recipes.
+Information on how to handle your strawberries and lots of great fruit and recipes.

 Our barnyard, playground, and farm kitchen are family friendly activities all will enjoy.
 After apple picking, come visit the barnyard to see the goats climb their mountain of stone and then enjoy farm fresh homemade baked goods, ice cream, and apple cider donuts at the Tougas Farm Kitchen.
 Fun for the whole day, a perfect Massachusetts vacation & New England experience.

 Strawberries are ready in June, but do you know when our Honeycrisp™ apples are ripe for picking?
 Check out our fruit seasons page and join our mailing list to see when our fruit crops are ready for you to come out to the farm to pick

 Always check the Facebook feed or call the picking information line (508) 393-6406 for up to date picking information before coming out to the farm

 Please observe all rules for the benefit of all of our customers and our farm

 Always check in at the PYO shed first to get picking locations and information.
 Please pick only in designated areas, which are carefully selected based on the ripening schedule of our fruit.